Family issues and work life balance

 Over the past 20 years in Europe, particularly in countries where policies are in place for flexible working, part-time employment has been on the rise.
 The traditional eight-hour working day is no longer the norm.
 The emergence of information communication technology ensures that employees may access work 24/7.
-In addition to this, flexible working hours and shift work have been introduced into organisations.
+In addition to this, flexible working hours and shift work increased too.
 Although these developments have resulted in changed working environments, differences exist across countries.

 Not only has the working environment transformed working time and accessibility to work, but the content of work has also changed.

-There is an increased need for employees to be adaptable, multi-skilled, and having the ability to work to intensive deadlines.
+Employees today should be adaptable, multi-skilled, and be able to work to intensive deadlines.

 In the EU about 60% of employees perceive that at least a quarter of their time consists of working at a very high-speed.
-Work-life conflict is prevalent in Europe.
-It is estimated that more than a quarter of Europeans suffered from some form of work-family conflict.
+Work-life conflict is prevalent in Europe; with estimations citing more than a quarter of Europeans suffer from some form of work-family conflict.